pelamfi/AWS-WorkMail-Aliases-Sync/README.md

 ## Available scripts

++ `sync` - run the release build of the main script
++ `sync:dev` - run the developer build of the main script
 + `clean` - remove coverage data, Jest cache and transpiled files,
 + `build` - transpile TypeScript to ES6,
 + `build:watch` - interactive watch mode to automatically transpile source files,